 The MA in Welsh History is designed to act as a self-regulated year of further study, and to provide a preparatory year for PhD candidates, giving a thorough grounding in research skills and methods, theoretical concepts and the techniques of conducting and writing up an independent research project.
 Consisting partly of taught courses and partly of independent research, it draws together the range of chronological, geographical and thematic expertise in Welsh history to provide a flexible programme of study.

-Assessment is via essays or a combination of coursework and written examination, depending on the modules chosen.
+Assessment is via essays or coursework depending on the modules chosen.

 Students take a total of 180 credits of modules, consisting of:

-- 40 credits of reseach skills and methods
+- 20 credits of research skills and methods

 - 40 credits of option modules selected by the student